bdeneuter/mindstorms/README.md

 ## Create a gradle project for your application

-I'm working on a gradle plugin.
-The advantage of using a build tool like gradle are:
+I have created a gradle plugin for the EV3.
+The advantages of using a build tool like gradle are:
 * Dependency management: A lot of Java libraries exist today and are published in repositories like [Maven Central](http://search.maven.org/) (ex.: guava, commons-lang3, ...).
 With gradle they are easy to add to your project.
-* You can use your preferred IDE.
+* You can use your preferred IDE that supports gradle (eclipse, intellij, ...).
 It is a normal java project.
 * Deploy your code to the EV3 brick from your IDE or from the terminal

 Create a gradle project and apply the plugin 'com.github.bdeneuter.mindstorms.ev3'.
 Have a look at the [plugin website](https://github.com/bdeneuter/mindstorms-plugin) for more information on how to use it.